Max Irons biography

 Max earned a prestigious Ian Charleson Award nomination for his performance in Friedrich Schiller's Wallenstein at the Chichester Festival Theatre, which marked his professional stage debut.

-His latest credits include The Riot Club (2014) with Sam Claflin, the drama Woman in Gold (2015) with Helen Mirren and Ryan Reynolds, and the war drama Bitter Harvest (2017).
+He appeared in The Riot Club (2014) with Sam Claflin, the drama Woman in Gold (2015) with Helen Mirren and Ryan Reynolds, and the war drama Bitter Harvest (2017).
+Most recently he made his return to the big screen in the drama The Wife (2018) alongside Jonathan Pryce and Glenn Close.

 Max, who has modelled for Burberry, has an older brother named Samuel, who did some acting as a child.